 - don’t use cash to buy your ticket - if you have no alternative, use the exact fare

-- try to keep 2 metres apart from other passengers - don't forget their are seats upstairs
+- try to keep 2 metres apart from other passengers - don't forget there are seats upstairs

 - sit by the window and leave the aisle seat free unless you are travelling with someone from your household or in your social bubble

-- Keep windows open to help with ventilation.
+- sit by and keep windows open to help with ventilation.

 - use a face covering to protect our drivers and your fellow passengers.